ivonnerubio/GitHub-Repo-Automation/README.md

 ## Important Notes
 This script requires the user to customize the path of where the repo will be created.
 I have chosen a folder in my documents called GitHub, where all my repos will live.

+It will also require the VSCode enviroment to be intalled via the command pallete

-    What steps need to be taken?
+## What steps need to be taken?
+- Download the GitHub-Repo-Automation.zsh and store it where your GitHub repos will live.
+Example "/Document/GitHub/"
-        Do they need to install any software?
+- Open Visual Studio code and open the command pallete and install "Shell Command: Install 'code' command in PATH" Do they need to install any software?
         Is there any hardware requirements or dependencies?
         After the installation, how they compile or run the code?